 Phonak is another hearing aid manufacturer.
 It says that its test takes 3 minutes to complete.

 The first section plays numerous tones at varying frequencies.
 The second section asks a person questions about their hearing ability.
 When the test is complete, the company sends the results via email, as well as guidance about what to do next.

 Phonak acknowledges that its test is not a replacement for an examination from a healthcare professional.

-MDHearingAid is a hearing aid manufacturer that offers a free hearing test.
-The company says that its test is the easiest available and that it gives instant results.
+MDHearingAid states that its test is the easiest available and that it gives instant results.